huirayj/employee-tracker/README.md

 # CLI Employee Management Tool

 ## Overview
-In this exercise, the user creates a set of tests for several classes and cards that provide information taken from the user prompt in a HTML document.
+In this following exercise, the user sets up an SQL database and creates a CLI to manage the database.
+Functionalties include viewing all employees by various parameters and adding/removing/updating roles, departments, and employees.

 ## Pseudocode
 1. Create an SQL database, as well as seed data.